 To facilitate learning and research, BC Social Work is fortunate to be one of only 10 schools of social work in the U.S. and the only one in New England to maintain its own Social Work Library.

 As a community we embrace diversity as a challenge and opportunity.
 Being aware of diversity means understanding the roots and consequences of the various forms of oppression, discrimination, and exclusion.

 To better prepare students to work with a diverse population, Boston College School of Social Work established a Latino Leadership Initiative within the MSW program.
 The initiative bolsters students' cultural and linguistic competencies to work with Latino communities in the U.S. and abroad.
 Selected courses are taught in Spanish and aim to familiarize students with the realities of Latino life in the U.S. and other countries.

-Our diversity initiatives include speaker series, trainings, retreats, and discussion groups with faculty, staff, and students.
-Over the past years, our focus has been on race, sexual orientation, immigrants and refugees, poverty, and spirituality.
-This year's focus will be on disabilities.
+Our diversity and justice initiatives include speaker series, trainings, retreats, and discussion groups with faculty, staff, and students.
+Over the past years, our focus has been on race, sexual orientation, immigrants and refugees, poverty, spirituality, and aging.
+This year's focus will be on race and justice.